-Taking nutritional Fenugreek supplements can benefit cancer patients with Primary Central Nervous System Lymphoma (PCNSL) on Epirubicin treatment.
-But avoid Fenugreek supplements if on Carboplatin treatment for Pineoblastoma.
-Similarly, taking nutritional supplement Fenugreek can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene ALK.
-But avoid taking nutritional supplement Fenugreek when at genetic risk of cancer due to mutation of gene POLH.
+Taking Fenugreek extracts or nutritional supplements may benefit Primary Infiltrating Lobular Carcinoma patients on Radiation treatment over Persimmon nutritional supplements.
+But Fenugreek supplements or Fenugreek extracts offer less benefit if on Radiation treatment for Primary Urethral Squamous Cell Carcinoma compared to Epigallocatechin Gallate.
+Similarly, taking nutritional supplements Fenugreek may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene CREBBP over Shiitake Mushroom.
+But avoid nutritional supplements Fenugreek when at genetic risk of cancer due to mutation of gene NRAS.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Pineoblastoma or Primary Central Nervous System Lymphoma (PCNSL), the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Fenugreek.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Infiltrating Lobular Carcinoma or Primary Urethral Squamous Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Fenugreek.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Fenugreek?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene POLH the same as due to mutation of gene ALK?
-Are the implications of Pineoblastoma same as Primary Central Nervous System Lymphoma (PCNSL)?
-Is it one and the same if you are on treatment with Carboplatin or on Epirubicin?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Fenugreek extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene CREBBP the same as due to mutation of gene NRAS?
+Are the implications of Primary Infiltrating Lobular Carcinoma the same as Primary Urethral Squamous Cell Carcinoma?
+Is it one and the same if you are on treatment with Radiation or Radiation?